An Invitation to Enter the Desert with Christ

 Today’s culture speaks one message, our Lord speaks another.
 Which will we listen to?

 I want you to take a crucifix and gaze upon it—see the Incarnate God Who loves you and gave His life for you.
 His sermon is not empty rhetoric, He lived His words.
 He does not expect us to do anything that He did not do Himself.
 He will never place any circumstance in your life in which He leaves you alone.
 He is with you always.
 He has shown us that good can come from suffering.
 Haven’t each of us experienced this?
 You encounter some difficult challenge and wonder… nothing could be worse than this, especially at this time, only later to see—maybe after many years—how your life has been blessed as a result; even out of suffering and apparent failure.

-Today, Ash Wednesday, we begin our observance of the penitential season of Lent.
+Today is the First Sunday of Lent.
 What better time to turn away from our dependency on the world and towards a life of trust and hope in the Lord!
-The Lord’s Sermon shows us how.
+The Lord’s Sermon on the Mount shows us how.
 We are to practice a detachment from the attractions of the world.
 This means that we are to turn away from disordered attractions, not all attractions.
 Not all who are poor find the blessedness that comes only from God, for even the poor can have a disordered attraction for wealth.
 Not all who are rich are automatically condemned; some know how to apply their wealth for the common good without having a disordered attachment to it.